 - Add the butter slowly (about two tablespoons at a time).
 If you add it too fast, the butter will not have a chance to emulsify with the meringue.

 The process starts with making a regular meringue like the kind you put on a lemon meringue pie.
 When the hot syrup gets added, it creates a very stable Italian meringue.
 It is so light, fluffy, and stable that it can be used as a frosting.
-We used it to cover our lemon meringue cake.
+We used it to cover our lemon curd cake.

-Good for Hot Weather:
+Good for Warm Weather:

 When it comes to hot weather, Italian meringue buttercream holds up better than German buttercream, Swiss buttercream, Russian buttercream, Ermine frosting, or even American buttercream.
 Since the meringue gets cooked to such a high temperature, it makes the buttercream more stable.

 Now, keep in mind, this is buttercream.
 Heavy emphasis on the word butter.
 Butter gets pretty soft at 80°F and starts to melt at 90°F. If you plan to use this buttercream in extremely hot weather, do not leave it outside for more than 1 hour, and do not leave it in direct sunlight.